Manage enterprise connections

 Auth and access

 In Kinde, you can use SAML as your authentication protocol.
 Kinde acts as a service provider (SP), so you still need to bring your own identity provider (IdP) to set it up.
-Identity providers can include Google, Microsoft Azure, Cloudflare, and others.
+Identity providers can include Google, Microsoft, Cloudflare, and others.

 Before you set up SAML, you can import users in bulk, add them via API, or manually in Kinde.
 Alternatively, you can also take advantage of just-in-time (JIT) provisioning (Step 13 below) when you set up the connection.